akaliutau/ai-salad/README.md

 </p>

-**AI-Salad** is a browser-native agent system for solving coding problems, improving solutions through sequential submissions, extracting reusable solving heuristics, and automatically building high-quality fine-tuning datasets — without human labeling.
+**AI-Salad** is a browser-native agent system for solving coding problems, improving solutions through sequential submissions, extracting reusable solving heuristics, and automatically building HiFi fine-tuning datasets — without human labeling.

 The project starts with LeetCode-style problems, but the bigger goal is broader: create a closed-loop environment where coding agents learn from real feedback, search toward optimal solutions,